 Following the specification and instruction as per the IS 456:2000, the required amount of water is to be added to the dry mix by referring to the grade of concrete.
 However, one time it begins to harden, more water should not be added to the mix.

-- The concrete mix should be grinding at a relatively low speed.
+The concrete mix should be ground at a relatively low speed.

 Read More: Which Cement is Best for House Construction

 Chemical Composition of Hydraulic Cement

 The four main chemical constituents of hydraulic cement are listed below: